dbt-labs/jaffle-shop/README.md

 ## 💾 Prerequisites

 - A dbt Cloud account
-- A data warehouse (BigQuery, Snowflake, Redshift, Databricks, or Postgres)
+- A data warehouse (BigQuery, Snowflake, Redshift, Databricks, or Postgres) with adequate permissions to create a fresh database for this project and run dbt in it
-- _Optional_ Python 3.8 or higher (for generating synthetic data with `jafgen` and running the project locally)
+- _Optional_ Python 3.8 or higher (for generating synthetic data with `jafgen`)

 ## 📓 Create new repo from template